Wealthsimple makes powerful financial tools to help you grow and manage your money. Learn more

 First, tell us a little about yourselves and your family.

-Scheherazade Hasan (associate portfolio manager): I grew up in Dubai, before moving to Toronto when I was 18.
+Scheherazade Hasan (advisor): I grew up in Dubai, before moving to Toronto when I was 18.
 My dad worked various roles at a bank; he was, and still is, a workaholic.
 My mom was a teacher.
 Dubai is a very flashy place, and we were well off.
 But my parents were very frugal, and they made sure that we weren’t spoiled.
 I had to save up for things I wanted.
 Still, I knew as I started my career that I could fall back on them if things got dire financially.
 But it’s always been important for me not to rely on anyone and to stand on my own two feet.

 Mubnii Morshed (staff UX researcher): I was born in Bangladesh and grew up in Japan and Vancouver, before I eventually landed in Toronto.
 My parents both came from very big families and were the only ones who were able to pursue higher education.
 Education was their ticket to a better life — it was freedom.
 Now, my dad is a clinical microbiologist, and my mom is a botanist with a PhD in plant-tissue culture.
 Still, despite their jobs, money was relatively tight when I was growing up.
 My parents tried never to let me know about their financial struggles.
 But when you’re young, you notice when your parents are stressed, and I wanted to help however I could.
 I knew my parents would pay for my education — that’s a very South Asian thing to do — but I didn’t want to ask them for much else.
 I started working at a young age; my first “job” was helping my mom repot plants for $5 an hour at her botany lab, and I did odd jobs throughout high school.